Cosmology in p-brane systems: Dynamical solutions with a cosmological constant

 For $D=3$, the harmonic function $h_1$ diverges both at infinity and near 0-branes.
-In particular, because $h_1\rightarrow -\infty$, there is no regular spacetime region near branes.
-Hence, such solutions are not physically relevant.
-The original theory is ill-defined.
+Moreover, because $h_1\rightarrow -\infty$, there is no regular spacetime region near 0-branes.
+Hence, such solutions are not physically relevant because the original theory is ill-defined.
 In the following, we will focus on the case $D> 3$.

-Assuming $\Lambda>0$, and introducing a new time coordinate $\tau$ by \Eq{ \frac{\tau}{\tau_0}= \big(At+B\big)^{1/(D-2)}\,,~~~~~ \tau_0=\frac{(D-2)}{A}, } we find the $D$-dimensional metric (\ref{D:metric:Eq}) as \Eq{ ds^2= \left[1+\left(\frac{\tau}{\tau_0}\right)^{-(D-2)}h_1 \right]^{-\frac{2(D-3)}{D-2}} \left[-d\tau^2+ \left\{1+\left(\frac{\tau}{\tau_0}\right)^{-(D-2)}h_1\right\}^2 \left(\frac{\tau}{\tau_0}\right)^2u_{ab}dz^adz^b\right]. } For $h_1\to 0$, the spacetime approaches an isotropic and homogeneous universe, whose scale factor is proportional to $\tau$, i.e., the $D$-dimensional Milne universe.
+Assuming $\Lambda>0$, and introducing a new time coordinate $\tau$ by \Eq{ \frac{\tau}{\tau_0}= \big(At+B\big)^{1/(D-2)}\,,~~~~~ \tau_0=\frac{(D-2)}{A}, } we find the $D$-dimensional metric (\ref{s:metric:Eq}) as \Eq{ ds^2= \left[1+\left(\frac{\tau}{\tau_0}\right)^{-(D-2)}h_1 \right]^{-\frac{2(D-3)}{D-2}} \left[-d\tau^2+ \left\{1+\left(\frac{\tau}{\tau_0}\right)^{-(D-2)}h_1\right\}^2 \left(\frac{\tau}{\tau_0}\right)^2u_{ab}dz^adz^b\right]. } For $h_1\to 0$, the spacetime approaches an isotropic and homogeneous universe, whose scale factor is proportional to $\tau$, i.e., the $D$-dimensional Milne universe.
 This is realized in the limit $\tau\rightarrow\infty$, which is guaranteed by a scalar field with the exponential potential.
 The $D$-dimensional spacetime becomes inhomogeneous for $h_1\neq 0$.
 The power exponent of the scale factor is always larger than that in the matter or radiation-dominated era.
-It is interesting to note that in the case of $D=6$, $p=0$ with $\Lambda>0$, Eq. (\ref{D0:s-metric:Eq}) describes the cosmological solution in the NSS model with the vanishing 3-form field strength.
+It is interesting to note that in the case of $D=6$, $p=0$ with $\Lambda>0$, Eq. (\ref{s:s-metric:Eq}) describes the cosmological solution in the NSS model with the vanishing 3-form field strength.
 The late time evolution has a scaling behavior.
 Note that the scaling solution in the NSS model obtained in Ref. \cite{Tolley:2006ht} has the similar time dependence, although in this case the 2-form field strength is magnetic.

 The $D$-dimensional spacetime is regular in the region of $h>0$, but has curvature singularities where $h=0$, since $\phi$ diverges there.
 The physical spacetime exists only inside the domain restricted by \Eq{ h(t, \bm z) \equiv At+B+h_1(\,\vect{z})>0. }